spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product.md

 ---
-title: Editing a marketplace concrete product
+title: Managing a marketplace concrete product
-last_updated: Jun 30, 2021
+last_updated: Aug 11, 2021
 description: This document describes how to modify marketplace abstract products in the Merchant Portal.
 template: back-office-user-guide-template
 ---